hongzeyu0319/hongzeyu0319.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD Candidate in ECE department at the University of Michigan, advised by Prof. Yun Jiang and Prof. Jeffrey A. Fessler.
-My research interests are designing novel image acquisition and reconstruction using deep learning for Quantitative MRI.
+My research interests are mainly designing novel image acquisition and reconstruction methods using deep learning for Quantitative MRI.